 St. Rocco School History

-In 1994, St. Rocco School was recognized as a National Blue Ribbon School of Excellence by the United States Department of Education.
+In 1994, St. Rocco School under the leadership of then principal, Sr. Mary Carol Gentile, was recognized as a National Blue Ribbon School of Excellence by the United States Department of Education.
 The entire school community took pride in this accomplishment.
 The 1990’s also brought many changes to the physical plant.
 The school opened a new addition at the turn of the millennium to provide needed classrooms for the growing school population.
 St. Rocco School joyfully celebrated its 40th Anniversary in 2003.

 In the 2004-2005 school year, St. Rocco School adopted the Girls’ and Boys’ Town Educational Model of Social Skills.
 Based on Gospel values, this model is designed to assist the entire school community.
 Educating students on the virtues and living a virtuous life continues to be a central part of a student’s overall education at St. Rocco School.

 In 2006, the Apostles of the Sacred Heart of Jesus left St. Rocco School after 43 years of service to the school community.
 While the sisters were dearly missed, the strong Christian and academic foundation that they laid has remained clearly present in the halls of the school.
 The mission of the school, “Sharing the Love of the Heart of Christ”, continued under new lay leadership and an exceptionally competent, committed and caring faculty and staff.